Graduate Students

 Basic Science Graduate Students — GRAD 214

 The Graduate Division coordinates an annual course, GRAD 214, entitled "Foundations in Ethical Research Responsible Conduct of Research" (RCR).
 This course meets the NIH requirements for training in the Responsible Conduct of Research required of all graduate students.
-Pre-COVID-19, the GRAD 214 RCR course was offered in person at both Mission Bay and Parnassus.
-In 2023-2024, GRAD 214 attendance will take place fifty percent in person and 50% remotely.
-From January to June 2024, a monthly lecture will be presented from 11:30 a.m. to 1 p.m. at either the Mission Bay or the Parnassus campus; in person attendance will be required on the campus at which the student’s graduate program is housed.
+In 2024-2025, GRAD 214 attendance will take place fifty percent in person and 50% remotely.
+Lectures will occur in September, October, January, February, March and April from 11:30 a.m. to 1:00 p.m. at either the Mission Bay or the Parnassus campus; in person attendance will be required on the campus at which the student’s graduate program is housed.
 In addition to the monthly lecture, a faculty led small group discussion session will be presented by program faculty; specific dates and times will be established by each graduate program.

 Basic Course Information